 Repeat this process for the Category row header.

 You've now hidden unnecessary columns and rows from your dashboard while preserving the breakdown of your data.
-Ah, the beauty of white space.
-(But, you could probably freshen things up even more.)
+The extra space makes it easier to see data on your dashboard, but let's freshen things up even more.

 Right-click the Profit Map title and select Hide Title.

-The title Profit Map is hidden from the dashboard and more space is created.
+The title Profit Map is hidden from the dashboard and even more space is created.

 - Repeat this step for the Sales in the South view title.